Our systems are not smog legal at this time. They are designed for off-road use as are 99% of the items on our webpage.

 The front bars for the 2003+ cars re-use the stock endlinks so if your endlinks are questionable we suggest replacement.
 There are no polyurethane endlinks available for the front swaybars on the 2003+ cars.
 Also we suggest factory Ford OE replacement front endlinks on the 03+ cars with ADTR bars as the aftermarket brands (ie Moog) have a larger body size and have been known to rub on the spindle and lower control arm.

 Quick answer, no they do not.
 They are made out of the same material and have the same bushings as the Metco pieces.
 The bushings themselves would fail first before the billet aluminum would break.

 No it is not true.
 If you just bolt it on, the oil cooler line does run into the sway bar.
-Addco now includes an aluminum spacer to put between the sway bar and the frame.
+ADTR includes an aluminum spacer to put between the sway bar and the frame if needed for additional clearance.
 The oil line rests on the bar, but is not bent or kinked.

 Yes they will.
 Doesn’t matter if its lowered, PI, civilian, spring or air spring, both offerings will fit and improve handling performance.

 Check out the following Car Craft article for more information.

 (This only applies to 92-97 aero cars using the Metco adjustable upper control arms)

 Control arms, watts link and swaybars are some of my biggest sellers.